kluctl/kluctl/docs/get-started.md

 The first step is of course: You need a kubernetes cluster.
-It doesn't really matter where this cluster is hosted, if it's a local (e.g. [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)) cluster, managed cluster, or a self-hosted cluster, kops or kubespray based, AWS, GCE, Azure, ... and so on. kluctl is completely independent of how Kubernetes is deployed and where it is hosted.
+It doesn't really matter where this cluster is hosted, if it's a local (e.g. [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)) cluster, managed cluster, or a self-hosted cluster, kops or kubespray based, AWS, GCE, Azure, ... and so on.
+Kluctl is completely independent of how Kubernetes is deployed and where it is hosted.

 There is however a minimum Kubernetes version that must be met: 1.20.0.
 This is due to the heavy use of server-side apply